johansmolinski/1541ultimate/doc/api.md

 * if path is a valid non-existing file name and creation is successful, return `200 OK`
 * if path is an existing file, return `403 FORBIDDEN`

+`PUT files/<path>:mkdir?name=<name>` (blocking): create a new directory with the given `name` at the given `path`.
+The `path` must point to an existing directory. `name` can contain `/` separators to browse down further into the directory structure, and if needed, directories will be recursively created.
+* if `path` is a valid directory and `name` is a valid directory name and creation is successful, return `200 OK`
+* if `path` is non-existing, return `404 NOT FOUND`
+* if `path` exists but is not a directory, return `403 FORBIDDEN`

 `PUT files/<path>:copy?destination=<destination>` (blocking): copy a file or directory.
 The destination query argument is required.
 Destination can be either a directory or a file.
 If a directory is given, try creating the copy with the same file name as the original.
 If a filename is given to a non-existing file, try create the copy with the given filename.
 If a filename is given to an existing file, try overwrite it.
 Possible outcomes:
 * if path is a valid readable file or directory and is successfully copied to the given destination, return `200 OK`

+`PUT files/<path>:move?destination=<destination>` (blocking): move a file or directory.
+The destination query argument is required.
+Destination can be either a directory or a file.
+If a directory is given, move to that directory with the same file name as the original.
+If a filename is given to a non-existing file, rename the file to the new name and move it to the given path.
+If a filename is given to an existing file, overwrite it.
+* if path is a valid readable file or directory and is successfully moved to the given destination, return `200 OK`

 `PUT files/<path>:loadFile[?method=<dma|real>]` (blocking): load the given file using supplied method (default dma).
 If method=dma, copy the file to C64 RAM and run.
 If method=real, use kernal to load it.
 This is a PUT method instead of GET, because it will modify memory.
 Possible outcomes:
 * if file exists and is successfully, return `200 OK`